How to develop Blockchain Application with Hyperledger Fabric?

 Redis is an open-source, in-memory data structure store which can also be used as a message broker, database and cache.
 It is a good platform to use a message queue.

 Being lightweight, RabbitMQ can be deployed easily in the cloud and on premises.
 It can support multiple messaging protocols and enable you to keep a separation between app layers and data.

 Once all the components and software are installed, it is the time to configure a blockchain network which acts as a backend for the mobile app.

 Before configuring the blockchain network, it is required to get Compose for Redis and RabbitMQ credentials from the main page of each service in the Google Cloud Dashboard.

 In cofig.js file saved in the blockchain container folder, you have to modify the values for redis and rabbitmq with your credentials.

 Once the values are modified, the next step is to configure all yaml files to use the instance of MongoDB.
 Get the URL and certificate for MongoDB dashboard in Compose.

 Deploy all the microservices for the application in Kubernetes.
 Test the blockchain network with its API client and use the external IP of service to perform a curl request.

 Once the curl request is executed, check the result with the resultID you get as a result.
 The status “success” implies that the blockchain network can now be integrated with the app.

 Before blockchain integration with the mobile app, it is required to deploy more microservices needed for the mobile app.

 Once the blockchain network is deployed, the back-end has to be exposed so that the application can communicate with the network.
 Kubernetes Ingress offers the functionality to expose the microservices.

 The application is configured to perform REST calls to the backend of Kubernetes.
 After configuring the app, it is the time to test either on an emulator or a real device.

-- Firstly, internal testing is done by a group of people other than the developers who built it, but within the same organization.
+- Firstly, internal testing is done by a group of people other than the blockchain application developers who built it, but within the same organization.
 The software version released in the initial phase will be called as “Alpha version.”